The Failed Migration of Academic Twitter: A Case Study of Precocious Adopters: Contextual Factors and Platform Environment

-To further investigate the conversations surrounding Mastodon among academics, we leverage data collected from Twitter reflecting conversations about academics on Mastodon (see Section \ref{sec:Data}).
-We plot the daily frequency of these tweets over time in Figure~\ref{fig:dyn_twitter}.
-Discussions about Mastodon in the academic context experienced a noticeable spike during the first two months of the movement.
+To examine public discourse surrounding early academic migration, we analyze public posts from Twitter and Mastodon that explicitly reference academic migration, collected using a predefined keyword-based retrieval strategy (see Section Data).
+We plot the daily frequency of these posts and engagement counts over time aggregated by week in Figure~\ref{fig:dyn_Twitter}.
+We observe similar patterns on both platforms: discussions about the migration in the academic context experienced a noticeable spike during the first two months of the movement on both platforms.
+After the migration period, conversations became less frequent on both platforms.
+However, they received more attention (favorites) on Twitter, indicating that the audience and connections of academics concerned about Mastodon largely remained active on Twitter.

-Conversations reflect difficulties and concerns during the transition.
+Qualitative inspection of highly engaged posts during peak periods reveals recurring themes related to uncertainty about platform stability and long-term viability.
 For example, Mastodon struggled to accommodate the abrupt influx of users.
-On the peak day of discussion, November 18, 2022: \begin{quote} "Looks like Mastodon isn’t an option anyway.
-Academic servers aren’t taking new accounts at the moment."
+On the peak day of discussion, November 18, 2022: \begin{quote}

-"I have had a Mastodon presence for several months but haven't used it.
-I still have a vain hope Twitter will sort itself out, but if not, I am <scholar's Mastodon account>."
+\textit{``I have had a Mastodon presence for several months but haven't used it.
+I still have a vain hope Twitter will sort itself out, but if not, I am $<$scholar's Mastodon account$>$."} --Twitter Post

-"As you know, I’m over on Mastodon too.
-Personally I don’t think that I will leave Twitter until and unless Elon finally and truly kills it, but I know that we will connect over on mastodon if he does." \end{quote}